AdamNiederer/vue-mode/README.md

 (require 'vue-mode)
 ```

-`vue-mode` should then be activated on all files with a `.vue` extension
+`vue-mode` should then be activated on all files with a `.vue` extension.

 ## Spacemacs

 ### There are [two ways](http://spacemacs.org/doc/DOCUMENTATION.html#configure-packages) to install and configure Spacemacs Packages:

-#### A. The fastest way: Adding the necessary configurations to the default configuration file `.spacemacs`
+#### A. The fastest way: Adding the necessary configurations to the default configuration file `.spacemacs`.

    1. Within any screen in Spacemacs (including the Splash Screen, after loading), press `SPC` `f` `e` `d`.
    2. This will bring you to the edit screen of the `.spacemacs` file.
-   3. Locate the section named `dotspacemacs-additional-packages '()`
+   3. Locate the section named `dotspacemacs-additional-packages '()`.
    4. The following code should go inside the above parenthesis:
    ```lisp
    (vue-mode :location (recipe